 Controlled Drug Accountable Officer (CDAO) – West Yorkshire

-The CD Accountable Officer for Yorkshire and Humber region is Gazala Khan.
+The CD Accountable Officer for NHS England (North East and Yorkshire) is Gazala Khan.

 Reporting CD Incidents: Report via www.cdreporting.co.uk

 All stocks of Schedule 2 Controlled Drugs must be witnessed by a person authorised by the Lead Accountable Officer for NHS England.

 Any stocks of Controlled drugs in Schedule 3, and 4 (Part 1) must be denatured before being disposed of by healthcare staff that are lawfully in possession of these, and pharmacies should ensure they have a ‘T28 exemption’ from the Environment Agency that permits this activity for the relevant registered premises.

 Authorised Witness Application